jenkins-x/terraform-google-jx/CONTRIBUTING.md

 Helpful tip if using an IDE like intelij you can enable file watchers and auto format terraform files.

-## Genrating terraform docs for the readme
+## Generating terraform docs for the readme

 ### Prerequisite

-- terraform-docs - for OSX `brew install terraform-docs`
+- terraform-docs - for OSX `brew install terraform-docs` (v0.12+)

-If you add or remove any terraform input or outputs you will need to regenerate the docs and update the README.md sections
+If you add or remove any terraform input or outputs you will need to regenerate the docs.
+Note that running the following will automatically update the README.md sections

 ```
 make markdown-table